outer-boundary/manifold/backend/README.md

 ...
 ```

-3. Get net tools and run `ifconfig`, note down the **inet** value under **eth0**.
+4. Get net tools and run `ifconfig`, note down the **inet** value under **eth0**.

 ```
 sudo apt install net-tools
 ifconfig
 ```

-4. Restart your redis server.
+5. Restart your redis server.

 ```
 sudo service redis-server start
 ```

-5. Add the IP address you saved before as the IP address of your redis connection in your `development.yaml` file.
+6. Add the IP address you saved before as the IP address of your redis connection in your `development.yaml` file.

-Note that the redis connection will most likely change on every system startup, as the IP address is dynamic.
+Note that the redis connection may change after a system restart, as the IP address is dynamic.
 If the
 connection fails, try getting the IP address from the WSL ubuntu container and updating your redis url to this address.
+Otherwise, a simple `sudo service redis-server restart` should get the redis server back to working again.
+You may need to keep the terminal open to ensure the redis server stays active.

 ---